itstructure/yii2-template-multilanguage/README.md

     - Home page
     - Site map

 This template helps you to easy start your Yii2 project.
-And then you can change it as you like.
+And then you can change it as you wish.

 2 Dependencies
 ----------------------------